 Statements – the first thing we will do is take a statement from you, to find out exactly, in your words, what happened.
 This will allow us to understand the circumstances of the accident and assess whether we can help.

-Compensate – we will explain how we fund the case as well as what percentage (no more than 20%) of your damages will be deducted once the case settles.
+Compensate – we will explain how we fund the case on a no win no fee basis as well as what percentage (no more than 20%) of your damages will be deducted once the case settles.
 We will ask you to sign an agreement to say you wish to proceed.
 Remember, we will not ask you to pay for anything during the case.
 We receive an expenses payment from the other side’s insurer when we win the case on your behalf as well as the agreed percentage of damages from you.
 This is how we can fully prepare each and every case and accept all the risk, even if we lose.